ESSI-Lab/DAB/README.md

 http://localhost:9090/gs-service/search

 In a more complex configuration the DAB can be deployed on a cloud service, where multiple containers can be responsible for different tasks (e.g. frontend, harvesting, access).
 The DAB Dockerhub repository is currently under construction.

+It's possible to create a docker image with the following commands from the gs-service project:

+mvn -o -B -Pvaadin-production -Dmaven.test.skip=true clean package

+mvn docker:build

+This it will create the same DAB image that is also available on Docker Hub.

+The docker container can readily be started for example with the following command:

+docker run -p 8080:8080 -e "JAVA_OPTS=-Dconfiguration.url=file:///tmp" essilab/dab:latest

 </details>